lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 To unlock the Designer's Reflection from the current exclusive set, you must finish the weekly competition in the appropriate Tier or higher.
 To see which Tier you need to finish in, tap `Shop` in the bottom right corner to be taken to the Arena Shop, then tap `Exchange` to see the Diamond Arena Exclusive Clothing set.

 `add image of DA shop designer's reflection requirements`

-In this example, the player must finish the week in the *Ruler of Future Reversed: 1-star* Tier or higher to purchase this Designer's Reflection.
+<sup>Example of a Designer's Reflection in the Arena shop.
+In this example, you must finish the week in the *Ruler of Future Reversed: 1-star* Tier or higher to unlock *Mercury - Elves Elegy* for purchase.
+Once unlocked, you will need 1500 Flowers of Odes to purchase it.</sup>

 > **Did you know?**
 Unlocking a Diamond Arena Exclusive item for purchase only needs to be done once per Season.
 Even if you finish at a lower Tier in subsequent weeks, you may still purchase the items you unlocked previously.